MEET

 And when Fiji fell seriously ill again, in January 2025, when her stomach twisted and she needed life-saving surgery – costing £4,300 – to treat the gastric torsion and remove her damaged spleen.

-Our chairman Kieran Stanbridge said: “Fiji has needed almost £10,000 in support over the years, for emergency surgery and for regular medication to help with an ongoing condition and ensure she has the best quality of life in her retirement.
-But that’s exactly why we set up this Foundation.”
+Our chairman Kieran Stanbridge said: “Fiji has needed support over the years, for emergency surgery and for regular medication to help with an ongoing condition and ensure she has the best quality of life in her retirement.”

 BENEFICIARIES OF OUR GRANTS